Selected Questions and Answers

 Why does CoSort rely on flat files?
 Why should I?

-Put another way, because of SortCL, if you use CoSort or Voracity, you get: one product, place, pass, and price. vs. the complexity, cost and time of your status quo (multiple products, places, passes and prices).
+Put another way, because of SortCL, if you use CoSort or Voracity or other SortCL-compatible products from IRI (like NextForm, FieldShield or RowGen), you can move through your data sources rapidly, and get a lot more done.
+So it's "one product, one place, one pass" vs. the complexity, cost and time it takes competing alternatives (multiple products, places, passes and prices).

 Why is this approach more cost-effective?